brandonwhitmire/personal-ansible/README.md

 * Be aware of the current directory that invokes any `ansible*` command.
 Ansible is sensitive to certain files being in the current directory, and this could cause many strange errors when outside of the proper working directory.
 When in doubt, run `cd /ansible_controller` to get back into the proper working directory or exit the Dockerized Ansible controller node then re-enter it via `./1_run_ansible_controller.sh`.

+# Things to Backup

+This repository was written with the goal of getting a fresh Manjaro installation to a personalized, standard state.
+For clarity's sake, the following is a rough list of things that should be backed up (usually with `borg`) but will not be added into this repository:

+- Web browser bookmarks
+- Password database
+- EBook collection
+- Music/Audiobook Collection

 # TODO

 Actions and capabilities to add eventually: